lzabrocki/workshop_power/README.md

 **The repository is organised as follows:**

-* `tutorial_power.html` is a self-contained document with all the materials for the workshop.
+* `tutorial_power.html` is a self-contained document with annotated R codes for the workshop.
 * `slides_power.html` are the slides used in the workshop.
-* The folder `scripts_tutorial` contains all the scripts to be run during the workshop.
+* The folder `scripts_tutorial` contains all the R scripts to be run during the workshop.
 * The folder `data` contains the results of Monte-Carlo simulations.

 This workshop heavily relies on the cited studies and works I have carried out with my fantastic co-author [Vincent Bagilet](https://vincentbagilet.github.io/causal_inflation/).
 Should you have any questions or find errors, do not hesitate to reach me.